jDomantas/SoftwareTesting/task1/mini-lisp/spec.md

     * Second element is argument list.
 Argument list is Nil, a symbol, or a pair of a symbol and an argument list.
     * Fourth element is an environment.
 This term is called "closure environment".
     Then remaining elements are evaluated, and then a function call is evaluated.
-* If the result is a list that meets the following requirements:
-    * First element is symbol `macro`.
-    * Second element is argument list.
-Argument list is Nil, a symbol, or a pair of a symbol and an argument list.
-    * Fourth element is an environment.
-This term is called "closure environment".
-    Then a macro call is evaluated.
 * Otherwise, an error is reported.

 ### 3.3.
 Evaluating Special forms